massmux/utxofinder/README.md

 # utxo_finder

-A simple snipepts to find utxo given btc address.
+A simple snippet to find utxo from given btc address.